 Since 1988, the Ethnic Business Awards have been honoring the success of migrant contributions for decades.
 As Australia’s longest running business awards, the Ethnic Business Awards continue to recognise and reward the valuable and innovative contributions migrants have made to Australian business and the economy.

 To further its acknowledgments, the EBA added the “Indigenous in Business” category in 2010 to recognise the “descendants of those first Australians – the traditional owners of the land.”
 Then, in 2013, the EBA celebrated 25 years of honouring the success and contribution of migrants to Australia’s business and social landscape, by reconnecting with the winners and finalists of the past 24 years through a special “where are they now?” project.

 The EBA have also received enormous support from various media outlets, which have provided the awards with substantial national and international exposure.
-These include SBS Television, Australian Network, Aurora Community Channel, El Telegraph (Arabic), The Sydney Korean Herald, Chieu Duong Vietnamese Daily, Sing Tao Daily Chinese Newspaper, Indian Link, Neos Kosmos (Greek) and the 1688 Chinese Newspaper Group.
+These include SBS Television, Aurora Community Channel, El Telegraph (Arabic), The Sydney Korean Herald, Chieu Duong Vietnamese Daily, Sing Tao Daily Chinese Newspaper, Indian Link, Neos Kosmos (Greek) and the 1688 Chinese Newspaper Group.